 Health Clearance - Must be signed off at Student Health Center

-***Don’t forget you must apply for a degree or certificate at Saddleback College.
+***Don’t forget you must apply for a degree, certificate, occupational skills award, or transfer at Saddleback College.
 These are not automatically issued.
 You MUST apply for them.
 Please review the links provided below for further information.***

 Regular Office & Telephone Hours:

 8:00am to 5:00pm

 Students may be eligible for financial aid.
 If interested in applying, please visit Saddleback College's Student Financial Assistance & Scholarship Office https://www.saddleback.edu/fao